odsti/datasets/titanic/README.md

 designer, [Thomas Andrews](https://en.wikipedia.org/wiki/Thomas_Andrews).
 Their job was to monitor the ship's performance and fix any problems that might arise.
 Unfortunately, the biggest problem that did arise proved too difficult to fix.

-The musicians and the Guarantee Group have missing values for their ticket price (`fare`), as do the rest of the crew, and one other passenger.
+The musicians and the Guarantee Group have missing values for their ticket price (`fare`), as do the rest of the crew, and 9 other passengers.
+The crew other than the Guarantee Group and musicians have missing values for their ticket number `ticketno`, as does one other Third Class passenger: "Törnquist, Mr. William Henry".

 See the [ET crew
 lists](https://www.encyclopedia-titanica.org/titanic-crew-lists) for the